Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in baseball, he ranks third in batting average, second in on-base percentage, and fifth in slugging.
+- Among the qualifying batters in baseball, he ranks third in batting average, first in on-base percentage, and fifth in slugging.

-- Acuna has picked up an RBI in 38.0% of his games this season, with two or more RBI in 12.4% of his games.
-He has also produced three or more runs in nine contests.
+- Acuna has had at least one RBI in 38.5% of his games this year (50 of 130), with more than one RBI 17 times (13.1%).
+He has also accounted for three or more of his team's runs in 10 contests.

-- He has scored in 62.8% of his games this year, with two or more runs scored in 20.9%.
+- He has scored in 82 of 130 games this year, and more than once 28 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.